Listen to the Latest Podcast Episode

 Squarespace's templates (like the one our Senior Designer, Sarah, uses for her own portfolio) are designed to look great on every screen including an Ipad in landscape.

-Step 1: Find an iPad (Or Any Tablet Device)
+Step 1: Find a Tablet Device

 Or just borrow one.
 That’s it, really.
 Well not all of it, but this is the only hack you’ll ever need to put your best foot forward in an interview.
 Here’s why: